 2.3.1 Contributions of fungi and bacteria in soil decomposition:

 Microorganisms, mainly bacteria and fungi, are key agents involved in litter breakdown and mineralization (Kuehn et al. 1999).
 Decomposition of plant litter in lakes and wetlands can be largely performed by fungi, which dominate microbial biomass and production (Kominkova et al. 2000, Kuehn et al. 2000 & Findlay et al. 2002).
 While bacteria contribute to plant litter decomposition in standing waters (Anesio et al. 2003), they are generally considered less important for decomposition of detrital material than fungi, at least during the early stages (Newell,1993; Kominkova et al. 2000), although contrasting results are reported from some systems (Gaur et al. 1992) .The microbes need to produce extracellular enzymes to convert polymeric compounds such as cellulose, hemicellulose, and lignin nto smaller molecules that can be assimilated (Chro´st ,1991).
-The most relevant enzymes from this aspect involve those that degrade the plant fibers (cellulases, hemicellulases, pectinases, phenol oxidases) in addition to enzymes important for microbial acquisition of nitrogen and phosphorus (peptidases, ureases, and phosphatases) (Sinsabaugh et al. 2002).
-The enzymes enabling the degradation and utilization of chitin (b-glucosaminidases and chitinases) may also cause lysis of fungal cell walls degradation of fungal cell wall for fungal growth and fungal lysis by bacterial action, (Wohl & McArthur 2001).
+The most relevant enzymes from this aspect involve those that degrade the plant fibres (celluloses, hemicellulases, pectinases, phenol oxidases) in addition to enzymes important for microbial acquisition of nitrogen and phosphorus (peptidases, ureases, and phosphatases) (Sinsabaugh et al. 2002).
+The enzymes enabling the degradation and utilization of chitin (b-glucosaminidases and chitinases) may also cause lysis of fungal cell walls degradation of fungal cell wall for fungal growth and fungal lysis by bacterial action, (Wohl & McArthur, 2001).
 Due to the close connection between enzyme activity and degradation of different fractions of organic matter, enzyme assays can be used to estimate degradation rates of particulate and dissolved organic carbon in freshwater systems (Sinsabaugh et al. 1994).
 Bacteria are essential players in the soil decomposition process, where they facilitate the breakdown of organic materials into simpler compounds.
 By acting as primary decomposers, bacteria help convert plant and animal residues into valuable nutrients, enriching the soil and contributing to the nutrient cycle.
 These microorganisms are particularly adept at breaking down proteins, carbohydrates, cellulose and other organic compounds, either in the presence of oxygen (aerobic) or in oxygen-deprived environments (anaerobic).
 Through their metabolic activities, bacteria not only decompose organic matter but also support the formation of humus, enhance soil structure, and promote soil fertility.
 Their diverse enzymatic capabilities enable them to degrade a wide range of materials, from simple organic substances to complex, resistant compounds like lignin.
 Overall, bacteria are foundational to maintaining soil health, driving nutrient cycling, and supporting plant productivity.

 Table 2.
 Bacteria Involved in Soil Decomposition